port-labs/datadog-service-catalog/README.md

 Please note that by deafult, all Datadog API clients are configured to consume Datadog US site APIs (https://api.datadoghq.com).
 If you are on the Datadog EU site, set the environment variable `DATADOG_API_URL` to `https://api.datadoghq.eu`.
 Some Datadog clients may require you to add your account region to the API.
 In this case, you may change the DATADOG_API_URL to `https://api.<region>.datadoghq.com` or `https://api.<region>.datadoghq.eu`

+Follow the official documentation on how to [generate Datadog API and application keys](https://docs.datadoghq.com/api/latest/)